O-T-Fletcher/Nanopore-16S-rRNA-Processing/README.md

 **Note**: When you open your file, it may ask you if you wan't to convert the numbers based on scientific notation.
 You *must* click yes if you want the relative abundance to add up to 0.1 (100%- which is what it should always add up to for every sample).

-## Licenses and citations used in creation of this pipeline
+## Licenses and citations used in creation of this workflow
 <br>**Emu**: Kristen D. Curry et al., “Emu: Species-Level Microbial Community Profiling of Full-Length 16S RRNA Oxford Nanopore Sequencing Data,” Nature Methods, June 30, 2022, 1–9, https://doi.org/10.1038/s41592-022-01520-4.
 <br>**Dorado**: Oxford Nanopore Technologies.
 Dorado (v1.1.1), GitHub. https://github.com/nanoporetech/dorado RRID: SCR_025883
 <br>**Cutadapt**: Martin, M. (2011).
 Cutadapt removes adapter sequences from high-throughput sequencing reads.
 EMBnet.journal, 17(1), 10–12. https://doi.org/10.14806/ej.17.1.200